dpkrepo/kodekloud-engineer/DevOps Engineer/Kubernetes/Update an Existing Deployment in Kubernetes/README.md

 not to delete the deployment and service.

 1.)
 Change the service nodeport from 30008 to 32165

 2.)
 Change replicas count from 1 to 5

 3.)
 Change the image from nginx:1.18 to nginx:latest

+Note: The kubectl utility on jump_host has been configured to work with the kubernetes cluster.